orbeon/orbeon-forms-doc/form-runner/feature/excel-xml-import.md

 [SINCE Orbeon Forms 2018.2]

-With Orbeon Forms 2018.2, you can select which form definition version to import to.
+The user can select which form definition version to import to.

-You can disable the ability for the user doing the import to select a version and always automatically select the latest form definition version with the following property:
+You can disable the ability for the user to do so, and always automatically select the latest form definition version, with the following property:

 ```xml
 <property